Covariance of Error Terms Related to the Dirichlet Eigenvalue Problem: Introduction

 \subsubsection{The Error Term and the Window Count Error Term}

 There has been a lot of work dedicated to the study of $e(X)$ and other statistical properties of the spectrum.
 For example, another important function is the error term for the window counting function, which can be expressed as $e(X,S)=e(X+S)-e(X)$.
 The statistics of $e(X,S)$ behave differently depending on the growth rate of $S(X)$ as $X\rightarrow \infty$.
 The case where $S(X)$ is constant is especially important due to the Berry-Tabor conjecture (their original paper at \cite{berry-tabor}, and a survey can be found in \cite{zeev-QC}).
-This is a major conjecture from the field of quantum chaos, which suggests a connection between the statistical behaviour of $e(X,S)$ and whether the billiard flow for $\Gamma$ is chaotic or integrable.
+This is a major conjecture from the field of quantum chaos which states that if the corresponding classical dynamics of $\Gamma$ is completely integrable then the distribution $e(X,S)$ is usually Poisson.